ADari-Ka/YNDX_sbd_enrll/README.md

 ### Architecture
-In **root directory** there are important for launch files:
+In a **root directory** there are important for launch files:
 - Dockerfile & docker-compose.yaml (and compose files for testing)
 - requirements.txt (used libraries and their versions)
 - ignore files (.gitignore and .dockerignore)
 - README.md with instructions

-**Folder tests** contains tests: end-to-end and unit.
+**Folder "tests"** contains the following types of tests: end-to-end and unit.
 Also, in e2e there are another Dockerfile and requirements files for launching end-to-end tests.

 **Web_app** has all server files in child directories with _config.py_ file.